CLI Reference

 Core

-• help [category|all] — List commands by category (wifi, ble, portal, comm, sd, led, gps, misc, printer, cast, capture, beacon, attack, ethernet).
+• help [category|all] — List commands by category (wifi, ble, chameleon, comm, sd, led, gps, misc, portal, printer, cast, capture, beacon, attack, wigle, ir, ethernet, camera).
+Use help all to list every command.

 • chipinfo — Print SoC model, cores, features, and IDF version.
 When core dumps are enabled to flash, it also shows coredump partition status and (when available) the panic reason from the last crash.